Thor77/TS3Py/README.md

 Installation
 ==============
-1. Use 'pip install ts3py'
-2. Clone the repo, use 'python setup.py install'
+Clone the repo and use 'python setup.py install'

 Example usage
 =============